 That’s right.
 And if you’re pregnant or nursing, eggs can support the development of your growing baby’s brain!
 Eggs contain choline, which helps your brain’s nerve cells communicate with each other.
 Choline is also a crucial nutrient for pregnant and breastfeeding women.

-Egg color is determined by the hen’s genetics.
+Egg shell color is determined by the hen’s genetics.
 Their breed will ultimately tell you the color of her eggs.
-Most often, white hens lay white eggs, and brown hens lay brown eggs.
-Eggs with deposited pigments (i.e. a blue hue) are a result of the hen’s oviduct—where the shell is formed.
-Surprisingly, all eggs start out white!
+Most often, white hens lay white-shelled eggs, and brown hens lay brown-shelled eggs.
+Eggs with deposited pigments (i.e., a blue hue) are a result of the hen’s oviduct—where the shell is formed.
+Surprisingly, all eggshells start out white!
 Then, their shell transforms colors.
 Regardless of color, the egg’s shell color has no major bearing on nutritional content or taste.